Institutional Review Board (IRB) Compliance Review

 1. Survey, interview, focus group & observational research involving human subjects

-2. Evaluation Research, e.g., data is collected on a new course, technique, or pilot study to determine the effectiveness of the material or the manner in which material is collected, etc.
+2. Evaluation Research, e.g., data is collected on a new course, technique, or pilot study to determine the effectiveness of the material or how the material is collected, etc.

 Process